 Hampshire Constabulary is collaborating with Hampshire County Council on a joint laboratory facility and with the University of Portsmouth on a shared Digital Forensics centre of excellence.

-The ACRO Criminal Records Office and its associated national units are hosted by Hampshire.
-Collaborative agreements in respect of ACRO are in place with all 43 forces in England and Wales as at 31 March 2021.
-The Commissioner's total useable reserves included within Other Earmarked Revenue Reserves £10.302m of reserves which are held on behalf of ACRO.
-These reserves are ringfenced to ACRO and are not available to the Commissioner to support delivery of his Police and Crime Plan nor can they be used by the Commissioner to support Policing within Hampshire.
+The ACPO Criminal Records Office and its associated national units are hosted by Hampshire.
+Collaborative agreements in respect of ACRO are in place with all 43 forces in England and Wales as at 31 March 2022.

 STATEMENT OF ACCOUNTS